jonathanw82/bingo/README.md

 The bingo side is like any usual game with line, house and 4 corner games.

 ### How to run the game!
 The compare logs into the dashboard, using the correct credentials.
 Shortly after a video starts and Dark Ostara introduces herself and explains how the game works.
-You will then be redirected to the main dashboard where the Bingo engine can be found. after the dance buttonhas been pressed a video will pop up with dace moves and music, press the close button at the bottom of the screen when the video ends.
+You will then be redirected to the main dashboard where the Bingo engine can be found.
+After the dance buttonhas been pressed a video will pop up with dance moves and music, press the close button at the bottom of the screen when the video ends.

 After all 5 dance videos have been played and all bingo games are played the compare can then press the end credit button where a video will start and Dark Ostara will close the games and a video with credits will show.
 This is the end of the game simply logout for the next user.